Prelude to Price’s Missouri Expedition

 On the morning of October 21, Price’s men stormed the Federals.
 Moonlight’s defenders tried unsuccessfully to burn the bridge.
-Despite heavy losses, the Rebels doused the flames and forced their way across the river.
+Despite heavy losses, the Confederates doused the flames and forced their way across the river.

 As the Yankees grudgingly gave ground, Blunt received word that Curtis had rescinded his earlier decision to abandon the Union defenses at the Little Blue River.
 Blunt hastily reversed course and came to Morningside’s aid.
 Blunt’s arrival swelled federal forces in the field to about 2,800 soldiers.
-Meanwhile, Confederate reinforcements also arrived, enlarging the Rebel force to roughly 5,500 men.
+Meanwhile, Confederate reinforcements also arrived, enlarging the Confederate force to roughly 5,500 men.

 As the two sides squared off during the day on October 21, a regiment of Confederate cavalry threatened to flank the Yankees, forcing Blunt to fall back to Independence and the fighting ended.
 Later that evening, Blunt abandoned Independence and joined Curtis’ lines along the Big Blue River, southwest of Independence.

 Neither side reported their casualties at the Battle of the Little Blue River.
 The minor encounter was a tactical success for Price because he forced the Federals to retreat.
-However, the battle was a strategic victory for the Union because it enabled Alfred Pleasonton’s cavalry, which was pursuing the Rebels from the rear, to gain ground on the Army of Missouri.
+However, the battle was a strategic victory for the Union because it enabled Alfred Pleasonton’s cavalry, which was pursuing the Confederates from the rear, to gain ground on the Army of Missouri.
 The result of the battle paid dividends over the next two days when Pleasonton caught up with Price.

 Second Battle of Independence — October 22, 1864

 Price’s Army of Missouri occupied Independence on the afternoon of October 21 after Blunt’s Federals fell back to the Big Blue River.
 The next morning, Price continued his push west.
 Leaving Major General James F. Fagan’s division of about 4,500 soldiers at Independence to guard his rear, Price feigned an assault on the left flank of the Union line along the west bank of the Big Blue River just east of Kansas City.
 Meanwhile, Brigadier General Joseph O. Shelby’s division attacked farther downstream.
-Shelby’s Rebels forced their way across the Big Blue River and pushed the Yankees west toward the town of Westport, Missouri.
+Shelby’s Confederates forced their way across the Big Blue River and pushed the Yankees west toward the town of Westport, Missouri.

 On the same morning, Major General Alfred Pleasonton’s Union cavalry, which had been pursuing the Confederate expedition from the rear for days, engaged Price’s rearguard along the Little Blue River east of Independence.
 Following a spirited skirmish, the Federals crossed the river and advanced toward Independence by early afternoon.
 Alerted to Pleasonton’s advance, Price sent reinforcements from Fagan’s division to his rear.
 Facing large Union forces to his front and rear, Price needed to get his supply wagons and the rest of his army across the Big Blue River.